kudobuilder/kudo.dev/content/docs/developing-operators/getting-started.md

 ## Package Structure

-Out first operator will deploy nginx to the cluster.
-If you're thinkg that one doesn't need a KUDO operator to do this, you're absolutely right.
-It hardly showcases KUDOs stong sides but this is a `hello-world` type of operator and we have to start somewhere.
+Our first operator will deploy Nginx to the cluster.
+If you're thinking that one doesn't need a KUDO operator to do this, you're absolutely right.
+It hardly showcases KUDOs strong sides but this is a `hello-world` type of operator and we have to start somewhere.

 Create a new folder `./first-operator` that will contain the operator (also known as a local package bundle).
 The overall structure of a package looks following: